latex3/latex2e/required/graphics/README.md

 include the `latexbug` package, which will warn if your test file is not suitable for one or the other reason.
-See the [CONTRIBUTING guide](https://github.com/latex3/latex2e/blob/master/CONTRIBUTING.md) for details and also if you need to obtain the `latexbug` package.
+See the [CONTRIBUTING guide](https://github.com/latex3/latex2e/blob/master/CONTRIBUTING.md) for further details, or if you need to obtain the `latexbug` package.

 If the bug turns out to be with third-party software then please contact the developer, and not us!